nockty/norenfas/README.md

 # norenfas

-Norenfas is a toy project for me to practice basic Rust skills.
-It is a sudoku solver.
+Norenfas is a **sudoku solver** written in Rust -- a small project for me to practice basic Rust skills.
+It is a straightforward solver in that it uses **brute force**: it puts every possible digit in a given tile and recursively tries to solve the sudoku.

+Even though the algorithm is simple, I optimized computations by keeping track of 3 different representations of the grid in order to leverage **SIMD vectors** for the 3 different checks that need to be performed -- line, column, and box.
+The SIMD operations make the solver about **3 times faster**.

-## Rust toolchain
+## Build

-The solver leverages the `portable_simd` feature of the nightly channel, so it requires nightly Rust.
+Of course `cargo build` but the solver leverages the `portable_simd` feature of the nightly channel, so it requires nightly Rust to compile.
 To install it: `rustup install nightly`.

 ## Benchmarks